1983–84 Australian region cyclone season: Tropical Cyclone Ferdinand

 A weak tropical low intensified into Tropical Cyclone Ferdinand on 2 March.
 The cyclone moved eastward to east-southward and paralleled the northern coast of Northern Territory, until making landfall near Maningrida on 4 March.
 Ferdinand dissipated on the following day.
 Goulburn Island and the Miningrida area experienced minor damage.

 Severe Tropical Cyclone Jim

 Cyclone Jim developed from a low just southeast of the mainland on Papua New Guinea on 6 March.
 The storm slowly deepened while heading generally west-southwestward.
 Early on 8 March, Jim struck Cape Grenville, Queensland.
 Jim left minor damage to vegetation and downed some large trees.
 After crossing the Cape York Peninsula, the system emerged into the Gulf of Carpentaria and later made landfall on 9 March at Port Roper, Northern Territory, which is just south of Numbulwar.
 Jim dissipated on the following day.
-A 15 m boat was beach at Alyangula.
+A 15 m boat was beached at Alyangula.
 Inland, wind gusts as high as 100 km/h downed trees in the vicinity of the Roper River.